VSCodeVim/Vim/.github/CONTRIBUTING.md

 The above Gulp command will:

 1. Bump the package version based off the semver supplied.
 Supported values: patch, minor, major.
-2. Create a changelog using [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator).
-3. Create a Git commit with the above changes.
+2. Create a Git commit with the above changes.
-4. Create a Git tag using the new package version.
+3. Create a Git tag using the new package version.

 In addition to building and testing the extension, when a tag is applied to the commit, the CI server will also create a GitHub release and publish the new version to the Visual Studio marketplace.